Skip to content

 Engineering Reset

-The system that gets you to product–market fit is rarely the system that scales.
-When growth accelerates, friction moves into reviews, roadmaps, and founder arbitration—not always into “lines of code per week.”
+The system that gets you to product-market fit is rarely the system that carries you through the growth stage.
+When growth accelerates, friction moves into reviews, roadmaps, and founder arbitration, not always into lines of code per week.

 Does your engineering system need a reset?

-These are common signals.
-If several sound familiar, you likely have a structural problem—not a people problem.
+Common signals.
+If several sound familiar, you likely have a structural problem, not a people problem.

 • Throughput is up locally, but the product still feels hard to steer.